 Pricing: Contact ShipHero for current pricing

 If you use the Shopify Fulfillment Network (SFN), demand forecasting is built into the app.
 Keep in mind, however, that the SFN requires you to input and review your demand every week (based on your sales history and upcoming promotions).
 So, while forecasting is available via Shopify, it’s less intuitive and more time-consuming than other platforms.

 Most of the time, ecommerce stores plan their inventory using inventory management or inventory planning software.
 These systems automate and streamline the planning process by keeping track of your inventory levels, forecasting future demand, and creating customized purchase orders to suit your inventory needs.

 Cogsy is hands down the best inventory planner for Shopify merchants.
 Not only does Cogsy transform how you meet demand, but it helps you place orders faster, reduces stockouts, and minimizes the excess stock at your warehouse.
-What’s more, Cogsy monitors your stock levels 24/7, so you always know how much inventory you have available (and when it’s time to replenish).
+What’s more, Cogsy monitors your stock levels 24/7, so you always know how much inventory you have available (and when it’s time to restock).